softprops/hubcaps/README.md

 Github instances define functions for accessing api services that map closely to their url structure.

-As a convention api methods, that expect arguments are exposed as functions that take struct arguments representing those arguments with an optional builder interface for convenience.
+As a convention, api methods that expect arguments are represented as functions that accept a struct representing those arguments with an optional builder interface for convenience.

 ### repositories